-Situated on the north shore of Cantabria, Comillas Beach is popular for sailing, diving, and sunbathing on fine golden sand.
+Situated on the north shore of Cantabria, Comillas Beach is also very popular for sailing, diving, and sunbathing on the fine golden sand.
 The trendy resort town is situated in a picturesque Cantabrian Sea location.

 - Best White Water Rafting in the World